-McObject’s eXtremeDB-64 in-memory embedded database provides the real-time 64-bit processing to greatly accelerate sorting, retrieving and analyzing with very large data stores.
+McObject’s eXtremeDB-64 database provides the real-time 64-bit processing to greatly accelerate sorting, retrieving and analyzing with very large data stores.

-In addition to the in-memory database system (IMDS) version, eXtremeDB-64 is available as a hybrid embedded 64-bit database, called eXtremeDB-64 Fusion, that enables developers to combine all-in-memory with on-disk data storage in the same application.
-For details on the hybrid capabilities of eXtremeDB-64 Fusion, see this site’s page for the eXtremeDB Fusion product.
+eXtremeDB-64 is a hybrid embedded 64-bit database that enables developers to combine all-in-memory with on-disk data storage in the same application.
+Use the following link for more details on the hybrid capabilities of eXtremeDB-64.

 Compared to traditional 32-bit processors, 64-bit technology approximately doubles the amount of data a CPU can handle per clock cycle, and increases the amount of memory a system can address, from approximately 3GB, to more than one terabyte (1000GB).